ryanpmcg/WEPPCLIFF/Manual.md

 	necessary.
 Most commands, especially core functionality, will not change much over time.

-	As of WEPPCLIFF Version 1.4 automated gap filling and quality checking routines were determined to be satisfactory for publication, but they are not perfect.
-In the near future, these routines will be evaluated and published in scientific literature to provide a more complete understanding of their capabilities and limitations.
+	As of WEPPCLIFF Version 1.6 automated gap filling and quality checking routines were determined to be satisfactory for continued use, but they are not perfect.
+These routines were broadly evaluated and published in "An Updated Isoerodent Map of the Conterminous United States" (McGehee et al. 2022).
+They found the gap filling model added substantial value to stations with gaps, but the filled storm data tended to be less erosive than the original storms by about 10% on average.
+This will likely be addressed in a future update.
+But users should be aware of the limitation in the meantime.

 	KEEP THESE NOTES IN MIND FOR UNDERSTANDING THE CURRENT CAPABILITIES OF WEPPCLIFF AS WELL AS THOSE TO BE INCLUDED IN FUTURE RELEASES.